OliverEvans96/instant-docs/src/pages/index.md

 ---
 title: Getting started
 pageTitle: Instant - The Modern Firebase.
 description: Instant is the Modern Firebase.
-With Instant you can easily build realtime and collaborative apps like FIgma or Notion.
+With Instant you can easily build realtime and collaborative apps like Notion or Figma.
 ---

 Instant is the Modern Firebase.
-With Instant you can easily build realtime and collaborative apps like FIgma or Notion. **These are early days for Instant, there is much to build and we're excited for what's ahead**.
+With Instant you can easily build realtime and collaborative apps like Notion or Figma. **These are early days for Instant, there is much to build and we're excited for what's ahead**.

 Have questions? {% blank-link href="https://discord.com/invite/GG44aqQGsh" label="Join us on discord!" /%}